You can also study this course:

 The MA Interior Design for Health and Wellbeing is an online, flexible course which is ideal for those who want to enhance knowledge or progress their career in researching and designing for wellbeing.
 Focusing on commercial and domestic sectors, as well as the healthcare industry, you have the opportunity to combine work with your studies.

 During the course you can have contact with several key educators, active researchers and a number of industry professionals across a range of disciplines, of both design and wellbeing.
-Linked to the SBID Healthcare Council, which consists of experts across the healthcare design sector, current healthcare research programmes such as dementia, wellness, infection control and equality compliance are integrated into the course.
+The course is linked to a number of experts across the healthcare design sector, current healthcare research programmes such as dementia, wellness, infection control and equality compliance are integrated into the course.

 For information on how you can boost your career-prospects and apply for our postgraduate courses, follow our application guide.